ladiesofcode/GitIntro/README.md

 * [Learn Git Branching](https://learngitbranching.js.org/)
 * [GitLab basics guide](https://docs.gitlab.com/ee/gitlab-basics/README.html)

-## First Steps
-In order to follow this tutorial you will need access to the following:
-* GIT on your machince, this can be done by following the steps on how to [install GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-* A Github account, if you don't have one you can create one [here](https://github.com/join)

 ## Outcome
 By the end of this tutorial you will have:
 * Forked a codebase